maziac/DeZog/documentation/Usage.md

 ~~~
 -exec -view help
 ~~~
-to put the ZEsarUX zrcp help documetation in a view in vscode.
+to put the ZEsarUX zrcp help documentation in a view in vscode.
 You see the result here:
 ![](images/exec_view_help.jpg)